wigging/computing-julia/README.md

 # :gem: Computing with Julia

 The Julia programming language is a high-level, high-performance languauge that is suitable for scientific computing applications.
-This repository contains example code that demonstrates various aspects of Julia programming.
+This repository contains example code and a website that demonstrates various aspects of Julia programming.

-## Code examples
+## Examples

-Code files are available in the `examples` folder.
+Code files are available in the `julia-scripts` and `julia-projects` folders.

 ## Website